 Little Big Econlockhatchee Wildlife Management Area

-Little Big Econlockhatchee WMA lies in southeastern Seminole County.
+Little Big Econlockhatchee Wildlife Management Area (WMA) lies in southeastern Seminole County.
 This over 7,000-acre area protects seven miles of the Little Big Econ River and associated floodplain forests.
 This wildlife management area is part of a wildlife corridor of approximately 100 miles along the St. Johns River.
-River floodplain forests and oak hammocks are home to gray fox, river otter, wild turkey, bobcat, resident and migratory waterfowl, wood storks, wading birds, shorebirds, and numerous upland species including white-tailed deer and turkey.
-Other common sightings include sandhill cranes, roseate spoonbills, bald eagles, osprey, and hawks.
+River floodplain forests and oak hammocks are home to gray fox, river otter, wild turkey, bobcat, resident and migratory waterfowl, wood storks, wading birds, shorebirds and numerous upland species including white-tailed deer and turkey.
+Other common sightings include sandhill cranes, roseate spoonbills, bald eagles, osprey and hawks.
 The area is part of the Great Florida Birding and Wildlife Trail.

 Add your bird observations to the Little Big Econ WMA - Kilbee Tract eBird Hotspot.

-- View FWC's Regulations Summary for Little Big Econlockhatchee for an area map, hunting seasons, permits, fees, rules regarding dogs and area regulations.
+- View FWC's regulations summary brochure for Little Big Econlockhatchee WMA for an area map, hunting seasons, permits, fees and area regulations.